 This particular tip will reiterate what we have discussed throughout this page.
 That is to say, if you want to make consistent gains trading oil, you need to be kept abreast of key market developments.
 Crucially, any news story that has the slightest potential to impact the value of oil – you need to be aware of in real-time.

-As we noted earlier, the easiest way to achieve this is to sign up to a third-party new platform like Yahoo News.
-In doing so, you can elect to have oil news notifications pop-up on your phone or desktop device.
-You will be surprised just how quickly your oil trading knowledge improves by staying in touch with the market day in, day out.
+As we noted earlier, a popular way to achieve this is to sign up for a third-party new platform like Yahoo News.
+In doing so, you can elect to have oil news notifications pop up on your phone or desktop device.

 Tip 4: Practice Oil Trading via a Brokerage Demo Account

 Virtually all UK oil trading platforms allow you to sign up for a demo account.
-This will allow you to trade in live market conditions, ut on a risk-free basis.
-For example, upon registering an account with FCA broker eToro, you’ll be given a $100,000 demo account facility.
+This will allow you to trade in live market conditions, but on a risk-free basis.
+For example, upon registering an account, you’ll be given a demo account facility.

 You can do everything from place buy and sell orders, apply leverage, and ultimately- test out oil trading strategies.
 When you start returning consistent gains, you might then consider upgrading to a real money account.

 Seasoned oil traders all have one thing in common – they have a sensible risk management plan that they stick to religiously.
 This starts at the very offset with the amount that you stake in relation to your account balance.
 The general rule of thumb in the UK oil trading space is to never risk more than 1-2% of your bankroll.